WPChill/download-monitor/readme.txt

 * Tweak: Added an extra check to if website needs upgrading.
 If there are new downloads in the database, no upgrade is recommended.
 * Tweak: Added an extra warning on the upgrade page to users that navigate to the page while we think no upgrade is needed.
 * Tweak: Requesting a non existing download no longer triggers a fatal error (exception is now properly handled).
+* Tweak: Correct exception handling when trying to save meta boxes of non existing download.

 = 4.0.0: January 22, 2018 =
 * Feature: Added reports page for download statistics.